- Access to premises

 The rights of people who have a disability are set out in a range of international human rights instruments including United Nations Declarations on the Rights of Disabled Persons (1975), and Mentally Retarded Persons (1971), Principles for the Protection of Persons with Mental Illness and the Improvement of Mental Health Care (1991), and Standard Rules on the Equalization of Opportunities for Persons with Disabilities (1993), to which the Australian Commonwealth and state governments are signatory.

 Most recently, the United Nations developed a comprehensive and integral international convention to promote and protect the rights and dignity of persons with disabilities.
 The United Nations Convention on the Rights of Persons with Disabilities was adopted by the General Assembly in December 2006 and was signed by Australia on 30 March 2007.
 The Australian Government ratified the convention on 17 July 2008 and on 30 July 2009 it announced that Australia will become a party to the Optional Protocol, which allows individuals and groups to petition the United Nations' Committee on the Rights of Persons with Disabilities, once all national procedures have been exhausted.
-The convention, which came into force on 4 April 2008, has now been signed by 139 and ratified by 58 countries.
-Its Optional Protocol has been ratified by 36 countries.
-It will provide a disability-specific international human rights instrument with the same status as other conventions.
+The convention, which came into force on 4 April 2008, has now been signed by 156 signatories and ratified by 130.
+Its Optional Protocol has been signed by 91 signatories and ratified by 77.
+It will provide a disability specific international human rights instrument with the same status as other conventions.

 Many of the rights referenced in Australian and Victorian statutes flow from these international human rights obligations, despite the fact that Australia's legal system is not generally rights based.
 (It should be noted, however, that the Victorian Government adopted the Charter of Human Rights and Responsibilities in 2006.
-The Australian Government recently considered the possibility of a national Bill of Rights for Australia but decided, instead, to adopt a national Human Rights Framework, the details of which are still being developed.)
+The Australian Government recently considered the possibility of a national Bill of Rights for Australia but decided, instead, to adopt a national Human Rights Framework.)

 - eliminate, as far as possible, discrimination against persons on the ground of disability in the areas of: